Bulging Disc Causes & Symptoms

-Poor neck and back posture and lack of routine maintenance and exercise to strengthen your abdominal and back muscles, can also contribute to a bulging disc.
-Not protecting against poor lifting and posture habits while at work, home or play, can expose yourself to unwanted strains that can directly weaken you back and neck.
-A good example of poor posture is lifting mainly with your low back instead of keeping your back straight and using your legs to lift safely.
+Poor neck and back posture and lack of routine maintenance and exercise to strengthen your abdominal and back muscles can also contribute to a bulging disc.
+Not protecting against poor lifting and posture habits while at work, home or play can expose yourself to unwanted strains that can directly weaken your back and neck.
+A good example of poor posture is lifting mainly with your lower back instead of keeping your back straight and using your legs to lift safely.

 Degenerative disc disease, for some people, can be attributed to family genetics.
 The inherited risks for degenerative disc disease makes a person a high risk for a bulging or herniated disc as well as multiple level disc disease.

 What Are The Symptoms Of A Bulging Disc?

 A bulging disc can be non-symptomatic for many people.
 Those who do suffer from disc protrusion symptoms often learn to live with it and adjust their lifestyle to cope with them.
 When bulging disc symptoms become severe and unbearable, the quality of life for those suffering becomes debilitating.
 A bulging disc can cause significant loss of days at work, leisure, daily activities, and sports.

 Bulging Disc Symptoms By Region Of The Spine

 When a disc begins to bulge, it can extend outward and compress the spinal cord or one of the spinal nerve roots.
 This compression of the spinal cord and nerves can cause symptoms, depending on the region of the bulging discs, into your shoulders, arms, hands or hips, low back, legs, and feet.